 Check the instructions on your eSalon hair color or box hair dye. eSalon has the best semi-permanent hair dye, which means that I wasn’t as committed, but also means that the rest of my hair color could also use a refresh. eSalon recommended that I simply do a touch up on the ends of my hair by diluting the color with water and applying all over.

 And I’ve got to say, I was seriously impressed with my results.
 I didn’t apply the color to the roots perfectly by any means, and was super worried that they would end up much darker or lighter than the rest of my hair.
-But the combination of root touch up and all over color-rinsing led to results that I liked even better than I did at eSalon.
+But the combination of root touch up and all over color-rinsing led to results that I liked even better than I did at the physcial eSalon studio.
 It looks pretty darn natural, if I do say so myself, and has an all-over color that I am crazy pleased with.

 8. Rinse and Condition